World Languages

 AMERICAN SIGN LANGUAGE 3 - GRADES 11, 12

-Prerequisites: Minimum C- in the 1st semester and 3rd quarter of ASL 2.
+Prerequisites: Minimum C in the 1st semester of ASL 2.
+Placement pending based on 2nd semester grades matching prior requirements.
 Incoming freshmen and transfers must take the World Language Placement Test.

 Students will acquire a higher level of ASL by practicing signs with the teacher during lectures, using workbook materials, and other visual resources.
 Upon completion of this course the student will be able to communicate at a beginner to intermediate level, be introduced to interpreting concepts, and understand relevant topics with those who use ASL.
 Deaf culture and perspective will be covered and the overall learned course will prepare the student for ASL 4.